Kisela v. Hughes: Procedural history

 The prosecutors of the Pima County Attorney's Office determined that Kisela did not use excessive force because Hughes was standing near Chadwick at the time of the shooting.
 They declined to charge him criminally for the attack.

 Hughes sued Kisela under Section 1983, alleging that Kisela had used excessive force in violation of the Fourth Amendment.
 In the United States District Court for the District of Arizona, District Judge Frank R. Zapata granted summary judgment to Kisela on qualified-immunity grounds.

-Qualified immunity attaches when an official’s conduct does not violate clearly established statutory or constitutional rights of which a reasonable person would have known.
+Qualified immunity attaches when an official's conduct does not violate clearly established statutory or constitutional rights of which a reasonable person would have known.
 Because the focus is on whether the officer had fair notice that her conduct was unlawful, reasonableness is judged against the backdrop of the law at the time of the conduct.
 Because the motion for summary judgement came from Kisela, the court looked at the facts in the light most favorable to Hughes.

 However, the United States Court of Appeals for the Ninth Circuit reversed.
 A three-judge panel heard the case for the Ninth Circuit: Circuit Judges Ronald M. Gould and Marsha S. Berzon, and, sitting by designation, District Judge William K. Sessions III of the District of Vermont.
 In an opinion written by Sessions, the Ninth Circuit first held that the record, viewed in the light most favorable to Hughes, was sufficient to demonstrate that Kisela violated the Fourth Amendment.
 The court next held that the violation was clearly established because, in its view, the constitutional violation was obvious and because of Circuit precedent that the court perceived to be analogous.
 The Ninth Circuit pointed to a case that came out of the 1992 Ruby Ridge standoff.

-Kisela filed a petition for rehearing by all of the judges on the Ninth Circuit, en banc.
-Over the dissent of seven judges, the Ninth Circuit denied it.
+Kisela filed a petition for rehearing en banc before the Ninth Circuit, but the court—over the dissent of seven judges—denied the request; in their dissent, Judges Berzon and Gould reiterated the rationale for the reversal, citing Santos v.
+Gates and emphasizing that “[b]ecause [the question of excessive force] nearly always requires a jury to sift through disputed factual contentions, and to draw inferences therefrom, we have held on many occasions that summary judgment or judgment as a matter of law in excessive force cases should be granted sparingly.”

 Kisela filed a petition for a writ of certiorari in the United States Supreme Court.